Bathroom trends come and go, but one trend which is here to stay is the classic Clawfoot bathtub.

 Trends in Clawfoot bathtubs

-Latest trends in bathroom furnishings show a rising popularity in clawfoot bathtub with elegant hand-held showers.
+The latest trends in bathroom furnishings show rising popularity in clawfoot bathtub with elegant hand-held showers.

 In the past, the clawfoot tubs and clawfoot tub faucets were completely made of cast iron.
 These tubs would weigh more than 350 pounds!
 The modern clawfoot bathtubs are also made using the same material for authenticity but can also be acrylic in case of weight limitations.
 A popular trend today is the all-copper clawfoot tub with matching shower, faucets, and other accessories.